 Ethernet Ring Protection Switching (ERPS) is a protocol for Ethernet layer network rings.
-The protocol specifies the protection mechanism for sub-50ms delay time.
-The ring topology provides multipoint connectivity economically by reducing the number of links.
-ERPS provides highly reliable and stable protection in the ring topology, and it never forms loops, which can affect network operation and service availability.
-Figure 2.244 depicts an example of ring topology forming by four Atop's managed switch EH7520 series.
+The protocol specifies the protection mechanismforsub-50ms delay time.
+The ring topology provides multipoint connectivity economically by

-Figure 2.244 An Example of Ring Topology (Example made on EH7520)
+Figure 2.241An Example of Ring Topology (Example made on EH7520)

-Figure 2.244 shows that each Ethernet Ring Node is connected to its adjacent Ethernet Ring Nodes participating in the same Ethernet Ring using two independent links (i.e. two ways).
+Figure 2.241 shows that each Ethernet Ring Node is connected to its adjacent Ethernet Ring Nodes participating in the same Ethernet Ring using two independent links (i.e. two ways).
 In the Ethernet ring, loops can be avoided by guaranteeing that traffic may flow on all but one of the ring links at any time.
 This particular link is called Ring Protection Link (RPL).
 A control message called Ring Automatic Protection Switch (R-APS) coordinates the activities of switching on/off the RPL.
 Under normal conditions, this link is blocked by the Owner Node.
 Thus, loops can be avoided by this mechanism.
 In case an Ethernet ring failure occurs, one designated Ethernet Ring Node called the RPL Owner Node will be responsible for unblocking its end of the RPL to allow RPL to be used as a backup link.
 The RPL is the backup link when one link failure occurs.

-Atop's EHG67XX series industrial managed switches provide a number of Ethernet ring protocol.
-The ERPS/Ring section is subdivided into six menus as shown in Figure 2.245, which are: ERPS Setting, iA-Ring Setting, C-Ring Setting, U-Ring Setting, Compatible-Chain Setting, and MRP.
+Atop's RHG9XXX series industrial managed switches provide a number of Ethernet ring protocol.
+The ERPS/Ring section is subdivided into six menus as shown in Figure 2.242, which are: ERPS Setting, iA-Ring Setting, C-Ring Setting, U-Ring Setting, Compatible-Chain Setting, and MRP.